I Hate Rust

 Another rust treatment is to remove loose rust and coat the metal with a product like WD-40.
 This fills pores and rust with a noncorrosive substance and prevents additional rusting.
 Often, this is sufficient to slow the progress of rust and leave the tool protected for future storage.

 There are also techniques which remove rust.
-The most crude is sand blasting or bead blasting.
+The crudest is sandblasting or bead blasting.
 This is standard practice in auto body repair shops.
-Sand blast will remove some good metal and will work-harden the surface, so glass bead blasting is used for more delicate parts.
+Sandblasting will remove some good metal and will work-harden the surface, so glass bead blasting is used for more delicate parts.
 Immediately after any blasting, metal is clean and exposed, so it is essential that some form of rust proofing goes next.
-In auto body work, this is often an acid metal wash (see below) followed by self etching primer, but could also be a coating of a product like Boeshield T9.
+In auto body work, this is often an acid metal wash (see below) followed by self-etching primer, but could also be a coating of a product like Boeshield TSandpaper

 Another technique for removing rust is etching with Phosphoric Acid.
 Phosphoric Acid has a unique property of dissolving iron oxide quickly while etching iron very slowly.
 This means that you can leave metal in Phosphoric Acid for much longer than necessary with very little damage.
 The acid will attack bare metal slowly and will start the process of hydrogen embrittlement, so use the minimum etch time that removes all rust.